Is your bearded dragon rubbing against cage furniture or acting strangely?

 - Skin shedding impairments

-A bearded dragon with mites is considered to have a life-threatening condition which can cause dangerous clinical diseases.
+A bearded dragon with mites is considered to have a life-threatening condition that can cause dangerous clinical diseases.

 How To Get Rid Of Bearded Dragon Mites